johnandersen777/johnandersen777.github.io/content/gospel_checksums.md

       - [ ] Basics
       - [ ] Simple Heptatic Structure
       - [ ] Resume at 2 hours in
+      - [ ] Inter-Testament Heptadic Bridges
+        - [ ] Occurences of words in Old and New added together should be divisable by 7
     - [ ] To workflows
     - [ ] Matrixies
 - [ ] Languages Required